 dates, destination & cost of fare.

 Guest/Special Lectures: Special lectures are defined as those given by non-campus speakers.
 Special lectures are paid by honorarium.
-If the lecturer is a CSU Employee
+No SDSU or CSU faculty, staff,

 The AP Payment Request for Guest/Special Lecturer form must be used for honorarium payments for services performed and paid to individuals, i.e., guest lecturers, music arrangers/copiers.
 A copy of the flyer or bulletin/brochure announcing the lecture or event, with acknowledgement of SSF ARP funding, must be attached also to the Guest/Special Lecturer form.